uboslinux/macrobuild/README.md

 # How to run

-On Arch Linux or an Indie Box:
+On Arch Linux or a derivative:
 ```
 makepkg -c -f
 pacman -U macrobuild*xz